dhis2-metadata/MAL_AGG/docs/mal_agg-design-2.1.0.md

 The Malaria package includes nine predefined dashboards, each focusing on different aspects of the preventive, curative, and reactive sides of the health programmes against malaria:

-- MAL - 1.Malaria Burden Reduction;
+- MAL - 1.Malaria Burden Reduction
-- MAL - 2.Testing and diagnosis;
+- MAL - 2.Testing and diagnosis
-- MAL - 3.Malaria Maps;
+- MAL - 3.Malaria Maps
-- MAL - 4.Treatment;
+- MAL - 4.Treatment
-- MAL - 5.Intervention Coverage;
+- MAL - 5.Intervention Coverage
-- MAL - 6.Malaria Quality Control;
+- MAL - 6.Malaria Quality Control
-- MAL - 7.Malaria Data Quality;
+- MAL - 7.Malaria Data Quality
-- MAL - 8.Malaria Elimination;
+- MAL - 8.Malaria Elimination
-- MAL - 9.Malaria Stock;
+- MAL - 9.Malaria Stock
-- MAL - 10.District Malaria Dashboard
+- MAL - 10.Malaria District Dashboard

 The full list of items (graphs and tables) available in each dashboard is available in the [Malaria Metadata Reference File](resources/metadata.xlsx).